MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 ## Operation

 ### What kind of integration does Azure ATP have with SIEMs?
-Azure ATP has a bi-directional integration with SIEMs as follows:

-1. Azure ATP can be configured to send a Syslog alert, to any SIEM server using the CEF format, for health alerts and when a suspicious activity is detected.
+Azure ATP can be configured to send a Syslog alert, to any SIEM server using the CEF format, for health alerts and when a security alert is detected.
+See the [SIEM log reference](cef-format-sa.md) for more information .
-2. Azure ATP can be configured to receive Syslog messages for Windows events from [these SIEMs](configure-event-collection.md).

 ### Why are certain accounts considered sensitive?
 This happens when an account is a member of groups that are designated as sensitive (for example: "Domain Admins").